Antoine Griezmann: 2014–15: Debut season

 On 28 July 2014, Atlético Madrid reached an agreement with Real Sociedad for the transfer of Griezmann, for a fee believed to be close to his €30 million (£24 million) buy-out clause.
 He passed the medical examination the same day and signed a six-year contract on 29 July.
 He made his debut in the first leg of the 2014 Supercopa de España on 19 August, a 1–1 draw away to Real Madrid, replacing Saúl after 57 minutes.
 On 17 September, he scored his first goal for the club, in a Champions League group stage match against Olympiacos, in a game which Atlético eventually lost 3–2.
 Griezmann netted a brace, his first league goals for the club, in a 4–2 win over Córdoba on 1 November.
 On 21 December 2014, he scored his first La Liga hat-trick as Atlético won 4–1 at Athletic Bilbao, having trailed at half-time.
 He was the La Liga Player of the Month for January 2015 despite appearing in only three of Atlético's five matches.

 On 7 April 2015, Griezmann scored the second in a 2–0 home victory over Real Sociedad.
 Out of respect to his formative club, the celebrations were minimal.
 Two weeks later he scored a brace against Elche in a 3–0 home win, bringing him to a total of 22 goals in the league season, overtaking Karim Benzema for the highest total by a French player in a single Spanish top-division campaign.
-He finished the season with 22 goals in 37 games, and was selected as the only Atlético player and one of three forward in the Team of the Year at the LFP Awards, alongside Cristiano Ronaldo and Lionel Messi.
+He finished the season with 22 goals in 37 games, and was selected as the only Atlético player and one of three forwards in the Team of the Year at the LFP Awards, alongside Cristiano Ronaldo and Lionel Messi.